mohsenrahmanikivi/SmartBLock/README.md

 ```
 6. Configure "uBitcoin library"
      - We need to add the include and source folders of the library to the include and source path of the project.
 So open the project "properties", and go to "Paths and Symbole" in the C/C++ general tab.
 Then in the included tab, we select add and put the path of the library to the headers file (GNU C/ GNU C++), in the source tab we add the path of source files.
-     - To force the library use the regular string variable we need to open the configuration file in this path
+     - To force the library to use the regular string variable we need to open the configuration file in this path
 ```sh
 ${PROJECT_PATH}/Middlewares/Third_Party/uBitcoin/src/uBitcoin_conf.h
 ```